GCOM7140/group-project/README.md

 are applied [accurately, collaboratively, and reproducibly][Parker 2017]; and (v) [stylish writing][Sword 2012].

-Your report should contain the following sections: (1) title page, (2) executive summary, (3) main body (see “Content” above), (4) references, (5) exhibits, and, potentially, (6) appendices.
-Before you submit your final document, you’ll want to make sure it is as error free as possible, clearly communicated, and professionally designed—i.e., client-ready.
+Your report should contain the following sections: (1) title page, (2) executive summary, (3) main body, (4) references, (5) exhibits, and, potentially, (6) appendices.
+Before you submit your final document, you will want to make sure it is as error free as possible, clearly communicated, and professionally designed&mdash;i.e., client-ready.
 Note: Producing client-ready business documents is time consuming.
-Plan early and revisit often how you will work collaboratively to design, create and deliver your final client documents.
+Plan early and review your progress often to make sure that you are working collaboratively to design, create, and deliver a final client-ready document.

 There is no one "right" way to organize the main body of the report; however, you should think carefully about what your audience (in this case, Mike and Sarah Keenan) already knows and prioritize discussing original analysis that you have conducted over general statements about TJL's business, for example.

 After reading your report, we will use the following guidelines to assess your work and provide you with developmental feedback.
 Internalizing these guidelines will help you develop a report worthy of an exemplary grade.

 ### Decision-Making Principles (15%)
-* Cogent reasoning explains why the major topic being considered has an impressive [anatomy][Colquitt and George 2011].
+* Cogent reasoning explains why the topic being considered has an impressive [anatomy][Colquitt and George 2011].
 * The long-term, detrimental implications of inaction for The Juice Laundry are argued concretely.
 * The proposed course of action is very well reasoned.